jwaldrip/admiral.cr/README.md

 ## In the wild

-Here are some tools using Odin in the wild.
+Here are some tools using Admiral.cr in the wild.
 Have your own you would like to plug?
 Submit a pull request!

 * [commercialtribe/psykube](https://github.com/commercialtribe/psykube)